This post may contain affiliate links. Please read our disclosure policy.

 Storing info

-STORE.
-We really recommend that you eat these yummy jalapeño poppers fresh!
+• STORE.
+Jalapeño poppers are best fresh!
 But if you have any leftovers, store them in an airtight container in the fridge.
-Heat them up in the oven at 400° for about 10-15 minutes.
+Heat them in the oven at 400°F for about 10-15 minutes.

-FREEZE.
-After you have coated the jalapenos, place on a platter, and then in the freezer.
-Once they are solid, transfer to a freezer Ziploc.
+• FREEZE.
+Place coated jalapenos on a platter, and then in the freezer.
+Once they are solid, transfer them to a freezer Ziploc.

 A plate of jalapeno poppers served with ranch dressing.